Instacart Accountant Salary | $77K-$189K+ | Levels.fyi

 Accountant compensation in United States at Instacart totals $133K per year for L4.
 The median yearly compensation in United States package totals $143K.
-View the base salary, stock, and bonus breakdowns for Instacart's total compensation packages.
-Last updated: 9/24/2025
+View the base salary, equity, and bonus breakdowns for Instacart's total compensation packages.
+Last updated: 9/25/2025

 Level Name